 The state of Connecticut makes it very easy for friends, family, or even the general public to perform a Connecticut prison inmate search and find someone incarcerated in jail or prison in the state.
 On the Connecticut State Department of Correction website, they have a Connecticut inmate locator feature that anyone can use to locate an inmate.
 A visitor can initiate a Connecticut inmate search with the inmate’s CT DOC number, first and last names, and date of birth.
-Due to the fact that all arrested persons are jailed within the prison system, the website has a disclaimer which reads “It is extremely important to note that a person’s current incarceration does not necessarily indicate they have been convicted of a crime, as Connecticut’s correctional system also holds those who are awaiting trial.”
+Due to the fact that all arrested persons are jailed within the prison system, the website has a disclaimer that reads “It is extremely important to note that a person’s current incarceration does not necessarily indicate they have been convicted of a crime, as Connecticut’s correctional system also holds those who are awaiting trial.”
 When looking for inmate records, Infotracer’s search tool can provide arrests, convictions, court records, incarcerations, and other details.

 The Connecticut prison system is set up relatively simple, with only a few types of facilities.
 Unlike most states, Connecticut does not have any county jails.
 All arrested suspects go to one of the twenty prison facilities to await trial.
 Therefore, local law enforcement, including police stations and state troopers, must work closely with the prison system to facilitate a smooth transition from arrest to incarceration.
 This system however, makes it impossible to perform a Connecticut jail inmate search.
 The Connecticut prison system consists of:

 The Connecticut State Department of Correction has extensive resources for friends and family on visitation, sending gifts to inmates, phone calls and other supports.

 The state uses a simple structure for the Connecticut prison system.
 The Connecticut State Department of Correction oversees all twenty state prisons, and the State of Connecticut Judicial Branch Superior Courts oversees the two juvenile detention centers for the state.
 Additionally, the Federal Bureau of Prisons is in charge of the one federal prison located in Connecticut.
 This facility houses only prisoners who have violated federal laws.
 There is no way to conduct a Connecticut jail inmate search because the state does not use jail-type facilities.